abobrien/seymour/README.md

 ## Folder Structure

-The **public** directory is used for files which can be safely exposed to the Internet and run client-side.
+The **public** directory contains files which can be safely exposed to the Internet and processed client-side.

 **public**
 * css